partikelir/technocrat/readme.md

 * Custom template swapping; display posts in a gallery of thumbnails, a list, or as the original posts.
 Great for portfolios.
 * Smart context-dependent search form and search redirects (singletons and blank queries).
 * Google web font support; configure in `functions-config.php`.
-* Image metadata module; a bit like what can be seen on Flickr.
+* Image metadata module; a bit like what can be seen on Flickr (date captured, focus, ISO, etc.).
 * Footer info module; customize the copyright blurb at the bottom of each page.
-* Weighted related posts.
+* Related posts optionally weighted by taxonomy, number of comments, presence of post thumbnail/featured image, etc.
 * SVG icon sheet support.
 * Code highlighting with [Prism](http://prismjs.com).
 * A zillion little optimizations via [Ubik](https://github.com/synapticism/ubik).